-Resizing (extending) a volume
+Resizing a Volume¶

 Note: before you start this tutorial, please create a backup of your volume.
 You can find a tutorial for that here.